sobmachine/fetch/README.md

 ## Features

-- Image-to-ASCII Conversion
+- Image-to-ASCII Conversion:
 Converts your wallpapers or images into colorful ASCII art in the terminal, preserving approximate colors from the original image.
 - System Information
 Displays key system details like:
    - Operating System & Version
    - Kernel Version
    - Device Model / Machine Architecture